-- Providing certainty to the green economy over potential project pipeline (e.g. renewable energy and sustainable construction environmental consultancy and technologies, including sustainable construction) through incorporation of strong policies into Local Plan Review; - Seeking to encourage inward investment in relevant sectors that can help the local area to deliver mitigation and adaptation opportunities and solutions for use locally and export to other areas; - Identifying and working with businesses likely to be particularly susceptible to projected climatic changes to reduce risks and build resilience; - Working across the county to research and understand the local skills and employment challenges relating to the transition to a low carbon economy and the specific businesses and sectors in which the greatest skills gaps will exist; - Engaging with local businesses to understand the impacts that reducing emissions and implementing climate action could have on workforces and business viability and working with businesses likely to see greatest impacts to find appropriate solutions; - Understanding how different business models (such as adopted by businesses responding to digital economy opportunities) might support the transition to a low carbon economy; and - Identifying the staff resource capacity of the Council to effectively deliver and implement the Council's responsibilities identified across all workstreams in the Carbon Neutrality and Climate Resilience Plan.
+- Providing certainty to the green economy over potential project pipeline (e.g. renewable energy and sustainable construction, environmental consultancy and technologies, including sustainable construction) through incorporation of strong policies into Local Plan Review; - Seeking to develop our local technology research and development sector by encouraging inward investment in relation to green innovation that can help the local area to deliver mitigation and adaptation opportunities and solutions for use locally and export to other areas to help address the climate emergency globally; - Identifying and working with businesses likely to be particularly susceptible to projected climatic changes to reduce risks and build resilience; - Working across the county to research and understand the local skills and employment challenges relating to the transition to a low carbon economy and the specific businesses and sectors in which the greatest skills gaps will exist; - Engaging with local businesses to understand the impacts that reducing emissions and implementing climate action could have on workforces and business viability and working with businesses likely to see greatest impacts to find appropriate solutions; - Understanding how different business models (such as adopted by businesses responding to digital economy opportunities) might support the transition to a low carbon economy; and - Identifying the staff resource capacity of the Council to effectively deliver and implement the Council's responsibilities identified across all workstreams in the Carbon Neutrality and Climate Resilience Plan.